Executive Order 13769: Implementation at airports

 Shortly after the enactment of the executive order, at 4:42 pm on January 27, border officials across the country began enforcing the new rules.
 The New York Times reported people with various backgrounds and statuses being denied entry or sent back; this included refugees and minority Christians from the affected countries as well as students and green-card holders returning to the United States after visits abroad.

 People from the countries mentioned in the order with valid visas were turned away from flights to the U.S. Some were stranded in a foreign country while in transit.
 Several people already on planes flying to the U.S. at the time the order was signed were detained on arrival.
 On January 28 the American Civil Liberties Union (ACLU) estimated that there were 100 to 200 people being detained in U.S. airports, and hundreds were barred from boarding U.S.-bound flights.
 About 60 legal permanent residents were reported as detained at Dulles International Airport near Washington, D.C.
 Travelers were also detained at O'Hare International Airport without access to their cellphones and unable to access legal assistance.
-The Council on American-Islamic Relations (CAIR) offers free legal help to travels who experience problems with the "ban".
+The Council on American-Islamic Relations (CAIR) offers free legal help to travelers who experience problems with the "ban".
 Attorneys are stationed, around the clock, at the Chicago airport and CAIR also encourages travelers to register with them, prior to travel.
 The Department of Homeland Security (DHS) said on January 28 that the order was applied to "less than one percent" of the 325,000 air travelers who arrived in the United States.
 By January 29 DHS estimated that 375 travelers had been affected with 109 travelers in transit and another 173 prevented from boarding flights.
 In some airports there were reports that Border Patrol agents were requesting access to travelers' social media accounts.

 On February, 3 attorneys for the DOJ's Office of Immigration Litigation advised a judge hearing one of the legal challenges to the order that more than 100,000 visas have been revoked as a consequence of the order.
 They also advised the judge that no legal permanent residents have been denied entry.
 The State Department later revised this figure downward to fewer than 60,000 revoked visas and clarified that the larger DOJ figure incorrectly included visas that were exempted from the travel ban (such as diplomatic visas) and expired visas.